Mik3Mu/group-5-carbon-food-print/README.md

     The files in the folder have been kept to keep an overview of how the project progressed, especially at the beginning of the project phase.
 2. Data:
     The folder contains the program to compile the data which could be found as well as the final dataset that is used for the modeling.
-    As most datasets available contained very little information, the values for different emission factors were averaged for certain food groups as given by the following source:
+    As most datasets available contained very little information, the values for different emission factors were averaged for certain food groups (see file "average emission factors calculations.xlsx).
+The basis for the calculation is given by the following source: https://ourworldindata.org/food-choice-vs-eating-local
-    https://ourworldindata.org/food-choice-vs-eating-local
 3. Models:
     There are two relevant programs for the models used: